Envy-Free Cake-Cutting for Four Agents: An Efficient Algorithm in the Robertson-Webb Model

-\begin{proof} For Condition A it suffices to show that for any $k \in \{1,2,3,4\}$ we can compute the division $\gamma_k^A(\alpha)$, i.e., the division where Agent 1 has value $\alpha$ for all pieces except (possibly) piece $k$.
+\begin{proof} We show that we can check whether Condition A or B holds at a given value $\val$.
+For Condition A it suffices to show that for any $k \in \{1,2,3,4\}$ we can compute the division $\gamma_k^A(\alpha)$, i.e., the division where Agent 1 has value $\alpha$ for all pieces except (possibly) piece $k$.
 Indeed, given that division, we can then easily verify the condition by querying the value of each piece for each agent (and this only uses a constant number of value queries).
 The division $\gamma_k^A(\alpha)$ can be computed using three cut queries.
 For example, if piece $k=3$, then we first use one cut query to determine the position $\ell$ such that $v_1(0,\ell) = \alpha$, then another cut query to determine $m$ such that $v_1(\ell,m) = \alpha$, and one final cut query to find $r$ such that $v_1(r,1) = \alpha$.

 Similarly, for Condition B it also suffices to show that for any agent $i \in \{2,3,4\}$ and any distinct pieces $k,k' \in \{1,2,3,4\}$ we can compute the division $\gamma_{i,k,k'}^B(\alpha)$, i.e., the division where Agent $i$ has identical value for pieces $k$ and $k'$, and where Agent 1 has value $\alpha$ for each of the remaining two pieces.
 We distinguish between the following three cases: